 Staff and volunteers evaluated the success of the program, made adjustments as necessary, and explored opportunities to expand the reach of Slow Streets in Tucson.

-Stipends will be provided to residents chosen to be Block Leaders, who will assist with the planning, implementation, monitoring, and evaluation of the Slow Streets project in their neighborhood.
+A small stipend will be provided to residents chosen to be volunteer Block Leaders, who will assist with the planning, implementation, monitoring, and evaluation of the Slow Streets project in their neighborhood.
 “Block Leaders” will teach their neighbors about Slow Streets, get feedback on the program, and help inform future street improvements.
 Materials will be supplied by DTM to help these efforts.

 If your neighborhood is selected to participate in the program, the Slow Street will be in place for about one month, followed by low-cost traffic calming improvements.